Transferring Credits to PCC

 To order official transcripts, you may either order online through Parchment or print the “Request Official Transcript form” Please use the form for coursework prior to summer 1987 or San Juan Basin Technical College.
 Please contact your campus Go!Zone to see if transcript pick-up is available.
 There is a minimum fee of $3 per transcript.

-Unofficial transcripts are available free of charge through the myPCC Portal.
-Please check your unofficial transcript prior to ordering official transcripts to ensure your grades and/or degree has been posted to your transcripts.
+Unofficial transcripts are available free of charge through the MyPCC Portal for one year after you leave PCC.
+If you are a current student, check your unofficial transcript prior to ordering official transcripts at the end of a term to ensure that your grades and/or degree have been posted.

 PCC will not provide copies of your previous colleges’ transcripts.
 If you need a copy of another college’s transcript, please contact that college directly.